Orthosymplectic Yangians: Introduction

 A novel feature of Lie superalgebras is that they admit several non-isomorphic Dynkin diagrams.
 The isomorphism of the Lie superalgebras corresponding to different Dynkin diagrams of the same finite/affine type was obtained by Serganova in the Appendix to~\cite{lss}.
 Likewise, one may define various quantizations of the universal enveloping superalgebras starting from different Dynkin diagrams, and establishing isomorphisms among those is quite a non-trivial task.
 In the case of quantum finite/affine superalgebras in their Drinfeld-Jimbo realization, this was accomplished by Yamane in~\cite{y} two decades ago.

 Despite the absence of the definition of super Yangians, the rational setup admits some benefits.
-As an example, the RTT realization of $Y^\rtt(\gl(n|m))$ manifestly provides an isomorphism between these algebras corresponding to different Dynkin diagrams, which is far from being obvious from the perspective of their Drinfeld realizations as developed in~\cite{p,t}.
-We note however that the \emph{positive subalgebras} in the Drinfeld realization do essentially depend on the choice of the Dynkin~diagram.
+As an example, the RTT realization of $Y^\rtt(\gl(n|m))$ manifestly provides an isomorphism between these algebras corresponding to different Dynkin diagrams, which is far from being obvious when considering their Drinfeld realizations as developed in~\cite{p,t}.
+We note however that the \emph{positive subalgebras} in the Drinfeld realization do essentially depend on a choice of the Dynkin~diagram.

 One of the major objectives of the present note is to generalize~\cite[\S2]{t} to the orthosymplectic Yangians.
 To this end, we study the RTT Yangians $Y^\rtt(\fosp(N|2m))$ and their extended versions $X^\rtt(\fosp(N|2m))$ associated to an arbitrary Dynkin diagram.
 Alike the aforementioned $\gl(n|m)$-type, these algebras are manifestly isomorphic, while their Drinfeld realizations look quite different.
 In fact, one of our key results is the Drinfeld realization of these algebras for all Dynkin~diagrams.
 We note that the case of $N\geq 3$ and the standard Dynkin diagram was recently treated in~\cite{m}.